-To circumvent this difficulty, computational algorithms have been developed to predict whether binding occurs between particular combinations of peptide and MHC (Fig. 4A).
-In general, these algorithms have the same aim as other algorithms in bioinformatics: to identify patterns in sequences that are known to either possess or not possess a particular trait.
-In this case, the trait is binding to a particular MHC molecule.
+To circumvent this difficulty computational algorithms have been developed to predict whether binding occurs between particular combinations of peptide and MHC (Fig. 4A).
+In general these algorithms have the same aim as other algorithms in bioinformatics: to identify patterns in sequences that are known to either possess or not possess a particular trait.
+In this case the trait is binding to a particular MHC molecule.

-With this aim in mind, computational algorithms have been built around a number of statistical and machine learning methods to predict pMHC binding (Fig. 4A).
-The first and simplest algorithms were based on the identification of motifs within peptides binding particular MHC (103).
+With this aim in mind computational algorithms have been built around a number of statistical and machine learning methods to predict peptide-MHC binding (Fig. 4A).
+The first and simplest algorithms were based on the identification of motifs within peptides binding particular MHC (100).
 An example of such a motif is the requirement for a hydrophobic amino acid at the N-terminus (position 1) of a 9mer binding MHC of the DR1 serotype, a guideline still generally followed today (16).
 The advent of competitive binding assays allowed a more nuanced view of binding to be taken.
 Motifs that required certain amino acids to be present in MHC-binding peptides were superseded by matrices scoring amino acids at each position within the peptide.
-Different statistical methods could be used to generate the elements of the matrix, including non-linear and linear programming (104, 105), stepwise discriminant analysis (106-108), and partial least squares (109, 110).
+Different statistical methods could be used to generate the elements of the matrix, including nonlinear and linear programming (101, 102), stepwise discriminant analysis (103, 104, 105), and partial least squares (106, 107).
 One simplifying assumption made in many of these algorithms is that binding of each amino acid within the peptide to the MHC molecule occurs independently of adjacent as well as more distal amino acids.
-Although this assumption was largely confirmed by available crystal structures, algorithms were also developed that did not rely on this assumption based on machine learning methods.
-Several machine learning methods have now been incorporated into prediction algorithms including artificial neural networks (111-113), hidden Markov models (114), and support vector machines (115, 116).
+Though this assumption was largely confirmed by available crystal structures, algorithms were also developed that did not rely on this assumption based on machine learning methods.
+Several machine learning methods have now been incorporated into prediction algorithms including artificial neural networks (108, 109, 110), hidden Markov models (111), and support vector machines (112, 113).

-A different approach has been used to predict the structure of the pMHC complex and attempted to calculate the free energy change (117-121).
-Structure-based prediction may someday supplant statistical or machine learning-based algorithms but is currently hampered by the limited availability of solved structures and high computational costs.
-For a more comprehensive review of algorithms, the reader is referred elsewhere (122, 123).
+A different approach has been to predict the structure of the peptide-MHC complex and attempt to calculate the free energy change (114, 115, 116, 117, 118).
+Structure-based prediction may someday supplant statistical- or machine learning-based algorithms but is currently hampered by the limited availability of solved structures and high computational costs.
+For a more comprehensive review of algorithms, the reader is referred elsewhere (119, 120).